Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Complexity

-Complexity defines which tag should be decisive for evaluation purposes if a ticket has been assigned multiple tags.
-The tag with the highest complexity (“Specialist topic”) will be used as the primary tag.
+The complexity determines which tag should be considered decisive for evaluation purposes when multiple tags have been assigned to a ticket.
+The tag with the highest complexity (“specialist topic”) is used as the primary tag.

 Priority